CDBG Plans and Reports

 The City of Vancouver 2014-2019 Consolidated Plan provides an analysis of community needs and establishes priority objectives and long-range strategies to guide the allocation of housing and community development resources.
 The plan was developed through a careful community planning process with the involvement of primary community’s stakeholders and agencies.

 The plan proposes strategies to implement the U.S. Department of Housing & Urban Development national objectives and the priorities of the City of Vancouver over the next five years, utilizing the grant resources provided through the Community Development Block Grant (CDBG) Program and the HOME Investment Partnership Program.
 The specific level of funding available and the uses of the funds are outlined in Annual Action Plans submitted to HUD each year.

-Vancouver’s 2014 Action Plan is the first year of the 2014-2019 Consolidated Plan and marks the twelfth year as a CDBG entitlement city.
-July 1, 2014 will also be the start of sixth year that Vancouver will receive HOME entitlement funds.
+Vancouver’s 2016 Action Plan is the third year of the 2014-2019 Consolidated Plan and marks the fourteenth year as a CDBG entitlement city.
+July 1, 2016 will also be the start of eighth year that Vancouver will receive HOME entitlement funds.
 The Consolidated Plan coordinates public funding housing, neighborhood development, economic development, and public services into a unified approach.
 It establishes needs, resources, priorities, and proposed activities to be undertaken with respect to the Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME) Programs, along with other Department of Housing and Urban Development (HUD) programs.
 It is updated annually through the “Action Plan”, which provides information regarding the projects and funding for the upcoming year.